DAT650-2021/info/projects/project.md

 * Model forks.
 * Model reward mechanism and incentives.
 * Verify that wrong reward distribution allows attacks.
-* Model selfish mining (only one attacker) in this blockchain.

 Try to answer the following questions with your experiments: